 - Inmates of long-term correctional facilities

-All pregnant women should have a blood test for the antibody to hepatitis B surface antigen.
+All pregnant women should have a blood test for the antibody to hepatitis B virus surface antigen.
 Women who test positive for hepatitis B virus (positive hepatitis B surface antigen) risk transmitting the virus to their infants during labor, and, therefore, infants born to mothers with hepatitis B infection should receive HBIG in addition to hepatitis B vaccine at birth.
 The reason for giving both immunoglobulin and vaccine is that even though hepatitis B vaccine can offer long lasting, active immunity, immunity takes weeks or months to develop.
 Until active immunity develops, the short-lived, passive antibodies from the HBIG protect the infant.

 Unvaccinated individuals exposed to materials infected with hepatitis B (such as healthcare workers stuck by a contaminated needle) will need HBIG in addition to hepatitis B vaccine for the same reason as infants born to mothers with hepatitis B infection.

-There is currently no vaccine for hepatitis C. However, researchers claim preliminary research results suggest that a vaccine can be made that will be effective against the multitude of HCV antigenic types that infect humans.
-They predict it may become available in about 2 to 4 years.
-No vaccine for hepatitis D is available.
+There is currently no vaccine for hepatitis C. Development of such a vaccine is difficult due to the six different forms (genotypes) of hepatitis C. No vaccine for hepatitis D is available.
 However, HBV vaccine can prevent an individual not infected with HBV from contracting hepatitis D because hepatitis D virus requires live HBV to replicate in the body.

 Find out what women really need.